CSpanias/cspanias.github.io/_posts/2023-12-07-DVWA - Command Injection.md

 However, if we watch carefully the pipe operator on the third item on the blacklist, a space is included: `| `.
 Thus, if we use `|` without a space our payload should work:

 ![](high_id.jpg){: width='75%'}

+## Security: Impossible

+In the impossible level, the challenge has been re-written, only to allow a very stricted input.
+If this doesn't match and doesn't produce a certain result, it will not be allowed to execute.
+Rather than "black listing" filtering (allowing any input and removing unwanted), this uses "white listing" (only allow certain values).